james94/Scala-and-Spark/README.md

-# Scala-and-Spark
+# Scala and Spark for Machine Learning

-Use Scala and Spark to Analyze Big Data
+Use Scala and Spark to Analyze Big Data using MLib, SQL and DataFrames.

 ## Projects